t-n/homeassistant-grohe_sense/README.md

-This is an integration to get Grohe Sense (small leak sensor) and Grohe Sense Guard (main water pipe sensor/breaker) sensors into Home Assistant.
+This is an integration to get Grohe Sense (small leak sensor), Grohe Sense Guard (main water pipe sensor/breaker) and Grohe Blue (faucets) sensors into Home Assistant.
 Far from production quality, not affiliated with Grohe.
 My understanding of the protocol is based on https://github.com/FlorianSW/grohe-ondus-api-java.

 When you install this, you get the following sensors for Sense:
  - **humidity**